TL;DR

 What is LatAm outsourcing?

-LatAm outsourcing is the practice of engaging software engineering talent or teams based in Latin America.
-The nearshore model places engineers in time zones between UTC-3 and UTC-6, providing full workday overlap with US teams.
+Companies use LatAm outsourcing to engage software engineering talent or teams based in Latin America, placing engineers in time zones that overlap fully or substantially with US business hours.
 The three primary engagement models are project outsourcing, staff augmentation, and dedicated nearshore engineering teams.

 What is the difference between nearshore and offshore software development?

-Nearshore refers to countries in nearby time zones with similar cultural context, like Mexico, Colombia, Brazil, and Argentina relative to the US.
-Offshore refers to distant countries such as India or Eastern Europe, where time-zone gaps of 8–12 hours create coordination challenges.
-Nearshore LatAm offers 40–65% cost savings vs. US domestic hiring with full time-zone overlap.
+Nearshore countries sit in nearby time zones with similar cultural context (Mexico, Colombia, Brazil, Argentina relative to the US).
+Offshore refers to distant countries such as India or Eastern Europe, where time-zone gaps of 8-12 hours create coordination challenges.
+Nearshore LatAm offers 40-65% cost savings vs. US domestic hiring with substantial time-zone overlap with US teams.

 What is the difference between staff augmentation and a dedicated nearshore team?

-Staff augmentation places individual contractors into a client's existing team.
-The client manages the engineers directly, and the vendor relationship is transactional.
-Dedicated nearshore teams are fully employed by the vendor partner, which provides engagement programs including EOR, benefits, coaching, and (in Howdy's case) physical offices.
-The dedicated model is built for multi-year engineering capacity rather than short-term gap filling.
+Staff augmentation places individual contractors into a client's existing team, with the client managing engineers directly and the vendor relationship remaining transactional.
+Dedicated nearshore teams are fully employed by the vendor partner, which provides engagement programs including compliance coverage, benefits, coaching, and (in Howdy's case) physical offices.

 How much does nearshore software development cost in 2026?

-LatAm developers cost $53,000–$63,000/yr fully loaded, based on Howdy's verified 2025 payroll data covering 12,500+ developers across 8 countries.
-Senior engineers can range from $53,000–$85,000/yr depending on seniority and specialization.
-US domestic senior engineers cost $120,000–$200,000+/yr.
+Fully loaded LatAm developer salaries run $53,000–$63,000/yr (overall average ~$57,000), based on Howdy's internal placement data covering 12,500+ professionals across seven LatAm countries.
+Senior engineers range from $65,000–$75,000/yr depending on specialization.
+US domestic software engineers earn ~$130,000/yr base, or $160,000+/yr fully loaded, and a detailed US vs. Latin America software engineer cost comparison breaks down the savings by role and seniority level.
 Total engagement cost depends on the model: dedicated teams include EOR and overhead in their fee structure, while staff augmentation providers may layer separate fees for compliance, payroll, and benefits.

 How do I choose between project outsourcing and a dedicated nearshore team?

 Project outsourcing works best when the scope is clearly defined, the engagement has an end date, and there is no internal engineering leadership to manage a team.
 Dedicated teams are the better fit when the company needs engineers who will stay and grow with the product over multiple quarters or years.
-The simplest signal: if retention and institutional knowledge matter to the outcome, the dedicated model is the right choice.
+If retention and institutional knowledge matter to the outcome, the dedicated model is the right choice.

 Is Howdy better than BairesDev for nearshore engineering?

-Howdy and BairesDev serve different use cases.
-Howdy operates as a dedicated team partner with a 98% retention rate, physical offices across LatAm, a flat 15% fee, and psychologist-led recruiting.
+They serve different use cases.
+Howdy operates as a dedicated team partner with a 98% retention rate (based on Howdy's internal data), physical offices across LatAm, all-inclusive transparent pricing, and psychologist-led recruiting.
 BairesDev offers broader model flexibility (project outsourcing, staff augmentation, and dedicated teams) with a larger talent pool, 100+ tech stacks, and packaged delivery units that include PM and QA.
 The right choice depends on whether the buyer needs a long-term engineering team or a flexible outsourcing vendor with managed delivery.

 How long does it take to hire a nearshore engineering team?